findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Many users of Starizona’s Hyperstar system manage to configure their image trains to get wonderful images.
 Others don’t have the same experience.
 This documentation is for the folks in the latter camp, who want to get into the former camp.
 We’ll try to stay out of the theoretical weeds in this document and stick to the concepts you need to know to achieve sharp stars and a flat field with the Hyperstar system.

-## Hyperstar Essentials
+## Essentials: Free Yourself from the Fear of Collimation
 "We are ready if our minds be so." - Shakespeare, _Henry V_

-This section is about getting you cozy with how Hyperstar adjustment works and preparing the foundations for a quick, easy collimation.
+This section is about getting you cozy with how Hyperstar adjustment works and preparing the foundations for a quick collimation.

-### Free Yourself from the Fear of Collimation
 Feeling dread?

 Collimating a Hyperstar is easier than you imagine.
 It is hard to mess it up beyond repair.
 Why?
 The housing of the Hyperstar unit is two optical parts held together by three pairs of push-pull screws.
 That’s it.
 Just make sure you don't tighten _anything_ too tight.